Aggressive Philadelphia Dog Bite Lawsuit Attorney Serving the Counties of Buck, Chester, and Montgomery

 Most Pennsylvania dog bite claims are settled privately during negotiations between your dog bite attorney and the liable party’s insurance company.
 However, in a minority of cases, the insurance company refuses to fairly pay your claim and the best course of action is filing a dog bite lawsuit.

 Pennsylvania dog bite lawsuits can help injury victims collect compensation for a variety of damages including medical bills, future medical costs, plastic surgery, lost wages, pain and suffering, and wrongful death.

 Pennsylvania dog bite lawsuit attorney Jeffrey Harlan Penney settles the majority of his dog bite claims out of court.
 But if an insurance company insists on paying out an unjust amount, denies a claim altogether, or delays a claim, he does not hesitate to take the case to the courtroom.

 Call The Dog Bite Lawyer at 215-987-3550 (office) or 215-771-0430 (cell) to learn more about your Pennsylvania dog bite lawsuit.
 The consultation is free, and if you don’t collect compensation, you don’t pay any fees.

 How to File A Dog Bite Lawsuit in Pennsylvania

-After insurance company negotiations have failed, your dog bite lawyer will file legal papers with the court.
-This process is subject to stringent Rules of Civil Procedure, but an experienced and skilled dog bite attorney will guide you through every step of the way, allowing you to focus on your recovery.
+After insurance company negotiations have failed, your Pennsylvania dog bite lawsuit lawyer will file legal papers with the court.
+This process is subject to stringent Rules of Civil Procedure, but an experienced and skilled Philadelphia dog bite lawsuit attorney will guide you through every step of the way, allowing you to focus on your recovery.